TIE in Spain: What It Is and Why You Need It

 The TIE (Tarjeta de Identidad de Extranjero) is a biometric plastic card (ID-1 format) that certifies a foreigner’s legal status in Spain.
 It includes your NIE number, fingerprints, and the validity period of your residence permit.
 Since 2020, the TIE has fully replaced paper-based permits.

-Key Benefits of the TIE in 2025
+Key Benefits of the TIE

 - Hassle-free movement across internal Schengen borders